 Since 2018, several batches of high blood pressure medications Valsartan and Losartan have been recalled for containing high levels of cancer-causing chemicals.
 However, the Losartan recalls have not been as extensive as Valsartan’s.

 Patients who sustained liver damage after taking Valsartan or who developed cancer after taking Valsartan could be eligible to file suit against the Valsartan manufacturers.
-These Valsartan lawsuit and Losartan lawsuit plaintiffs may be entitled to significant financial damages to pay for their medical expenses, as well as pain and suffering.
+These Valsartan lawsuits and Losartan lawsuit plaintiffs may be entitled to significant financial damages to pay for their medical expenses, as well as pain and suffering.

 In this article, our personal injury lawyers discuss Valsartan vs. Losartan in the following respects: